 The entry to this 1970’s split level was gloomy.
 It’s knotty pine paneling drained the light from the space and created an oppressive feeling.
-The stairs were closed off, segmenting the space and made the large entry feel cramped.
-The client wanted to open everything up, add lighting and install a new modern railing to match their mid-century style home.
+The stairs were closed off and made the large entry feel cramped.
+The client wanted to open everything up, add lighting, and install a new modern railing to match their mid-century style home.

-The client presented us with an inspiration photo and we ran with it.
-The wood paneling was removed and donated and with it went the half walls, which closed off the staircase on all three levels of the home.
-Then we had a new steel railing custom fabricated to match their inspiration photo.
+The client presented us with an inspiration photo, and we ran with it.
+The wood paneling was removed and donated.
+With it went the half walls, which closed off the staircase on all three levels of the home.
+Then we had a new steel railing custom-fabricated to match their inspiration photo.

 The transition from a closed-in staircase to open required extra thought.
-The original wood floors and stair case were in decent shape and the homeowner did not want to incur the added expense of replacing all the treads.
-The flooring in the hallways ran perpendicular to the railing so we added a piece of matching wood nosing to fill in the gaps where the half walls were removed.
-The angled half walls were cut just shy of the treads so a full stringer could be run along the length of the stairs.
-The stringers were then topped with matching wood caps.
+The original wood floors and staircases were in decent shape.
+For that reason, the homeowner did not want to incur the added expense of replacing the treads.
+Because the flooring in the hallways ran perpendicular to the railing, so we added a piece of matching wood nosing to fill in the gaps after removing the half walls.
+The angled half walls were cut just shy of the treads to run a full stringer along the length of the stairs.
+Lastly, we topped the stringers with matching wood caps.

-The existing surface lights were poorly spaced creating dark spots making the stairs of this split-level entry treacherous.
-Four new recessed lights were install on the top level to evenly light the hallway and stairs.
-The original chandelier was reused and a new surface light was installed on the lower level landing.
+The existing surface lights were poorly spaced and created treacherous dark spots on the stairs.
+Four new recessed lights were installed on the top level to light the hallway and stairs evenly.
+We reused the original chandelier and installed a new surface light on the lower level landing.

-Despite being a ‘modern’ home, when the paneling was stripped away, the infrastructure was anything but.
-We discovered that there was no insulation between the exterior walls and panel and serval illegal concealed electrical junctions.
-The wiring in the entry was rerun and a few additional lines going to other parts of the home were replaced as well.
-New batt insulation was installed along the roof line and ridge foam board was installed along the exterior walls.
+Despite being a ‘modern’ home, stripping away the paneling showed the infrastructure was not modern at all.
+The exterior walls and panel lacked insulation and several illegally concealed electrical junctions.
+We reran the wiring and replaced a few additional lines going to other parts of the home.
+Lastly, new batt insulation was installed along the roofline, and installed ridge foam board along the exterior walls.

 The new cable railing was custom designed for this entry and sets the tone for this mid-century modern home.
-The stark contrast of the flat black posts and steel cable add contrast and visual interest to the space and the matching wood handrail brings continuity.
+The stark contrast of the flat black posts and steel cable adds contrast and visual interest to the space, and the matching wood handrail brings continuity.

-The new space feels more balanced and the transition from floors feels more natural now that the stairs, hallways and entry are all visually one large space.
-The finished product feels much larger, without the additional of any square footage and is now a welcoming entry for guests.
+Now, the new space feels balanced, and the transition from floors feels natural now that the stairs, hallways, and entry are all visually one ample space.
+The finished product feels much larger, without the addition of any square footage, and is now a welcoming entry for guests.

 To schedule a consolation with one of our designers, please fill out our contact form, here